Updated March 31, 2026

 - West Virginia businesses with 1+ employees must carry workers' compensation; sole proprietors and partners are exempt under the state rules provided.

-- West Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for rented office or shared workspace locations.
+- Most commercial leases in West Virginia require proof of general liability coverage, which can matter for rented office or shared workspace locations.

 - Commercial auto minimum liability in West Virginia is $25,000/$50,000/$25,000 if your translation business uses a vehicle for client visits or document delivery.